CDC NSW

-CDC NSW is an Australian bus operator in New South Wales, Australia.
+CDC NSW is a bus operator in New South Wales, Australia.
 It is an umbrella brand of ComfortDelGro Australia established in 2017 to cover the latter's New South Wales operations, some of which had been owned by ComfortDelGro since 2005.
 It was subsequently established as a legal entity (company) in 2019.
+Beginning from 2023, its Hillsbus, Forest Coach Lines (Sydney only) and Blanch's Bus Company brands were phased out in favour of the CDC NSW brand.

-The CDC NSW operations do not include the CDC Broken Hill, even though the operation is located in New South Wales.
-Together with CDC Mildura, they are managed by CDC Victoria.
+The CDC NSW operations do not include CDC Broken Hill, even though the operation is located in New South Wales.
+The operation, together with CDC Mildura, is managed by CDC Victoria.
+However, CDC NSW includes CDC Canberra, which is actually based in the neighbouring New South Wales city of Queanbeyan despite its name.

-From April 2023, the CDC NSW brand will replace the branding of its Hillsbus and Forest Coach Lines operations in Sydney.

 History

 In 2016, Singaporean company ComfortDelGro bought out ComfortDelGro Cabcharge from its joint venture partner Cabcharge and renamed the company to ComfortDelGro Australia.
 The CDC NSW brand began to appear in early 2017 as an umbrella branding of ComfortDelGro Australia's operations in New South Wales, which at the time consisted of Hillsbus, Blue Mountains Transit, Hunter Valley Buses, QCity Transit, Transborder Express and Charterplus.
 The logo was introduced on its website in April 2017.

 In following few years since, ComfortDelGro Australia acquired a number of bus companies in Australia, some in New South Wales such as Forest Coach Lines.
 However, until 2023, the majority of the New South Wales operations were not rebranded, unlike its Victorian counterparts which had been rebranded to CDC in 2014.

 CDC NSW became the largest commuter bus operator in 2018/2019, with the acquisition of Forest Coach Lines, Coastal Liner and Blanch's Bus Company in that period.

 In March 2022, ComfortDelGro Australia announced it intended to rebrand all of its operations in New South Wales under the CDC NSW brand.
-Following it successfully tendering to continue operating regions 4 and 14 in Sydney, ComfortDelGro Australia announced that its Forest Coach Lines (Sydney only) and Hillsbus subsidiaries will both be rebranded when the new contracts commence in April and May 2023.
+Following it successfully tendering to continue operating regions 4 and 14 in Sydney, ComfortDelGro Australia announced that its Forest Coach Lines (Sydney only) and Hillsbus subsidiaries would both be rebranded when the new contracts commence in April and May 2023.
+This was followed by the rebranding of Blanch's Bus Company and Brunswick Valley Coaches on 29 January 2024, and the remainder of Forest Coach Lines on 1 September 2025.

+In February 2023, CDC NSW and Red Bus Services set up a joint venture known as Red Bus CDC NSW to bid on a renewed Sydney Outer Metropolitan Bus Region 7 contract, where Red Bus was the incumbent operator.
+A new eight-year contract was awarded to the joint venture in July 2023.
+On 6 July 2024, the new contract commenced and Red Bus Services was rebranded Red Bus CDC NSW.
+Effective from the same day, the Sloane family (owners of Red Bus) sold Red Bus and its 50% shareholding in the joint venture to CDC NSW, with Red Bus CDC NSW fully owned by CDC NSW.